Personal development is a never-ending activity in every aspect of my life.

 I Destroyed My Apartment at the Peak of My Mental Breakdown

 There was nothing particularly noteworthy occurring on the day my mental breakdown hit its peak.
-I had been sitting at the computer typing away for most of the day waiting for when I needed to leave for work, when my memory suddenly goes blank.
-It has been explained to me that I was discussing losing my wallet with my ex girlfriend when all of a sudden I slammed the laptop shut, put my fist through two televisions, and stormed out of the apartment.
+I had been sitting at the computer typing away for most of the day, waiting for when I needed to leave for work when my memory suddenly went blank.
+It has been explained to me that I was discussing losing my wallet with my ex-girlfriend when all of a sudden, I slammed the laptop shut, put my fist through two televisions, and stormed out of the apartment.

 Read More From Youmemindbody

-My memory begins to cut in and out once again, but she ended up leaving in the middle of the night around 11 PM, and I go on a rampage throughout the apartment.
+My memory begins to cut in and out once again, but she ended up leaving in the middle of the night, around 11 PM, and I went on a rampage throughout the apartment.
 I cut wires, I painted walls with a myriad of different substances, and I trashed anything I could get my hands on.
-When I was done with that, I loaded up a 50 pound rucksack and walked 22 miles to Pacific Coast Highway where I planned to go to Laguna Hills and commit suicide.
+When I was done with that, I loaded up a 50-pound rucksack and walked 22 miles to Pacific Coast Highway, where I planned to go to Laguna Hills and commit suicide.

 What Forced Me to Seek Help for My Mental Breakdown?

-I think it is safe to say that without hitting some level of rock bottom — being punished for ignoring my mental health — I never would've sought help for it.
+I think it is safe to say that without hitting some level of rock bottom—being punished for ignoring my mental health—I never would've sought help for it.
 Even after putting my fist through multiple televisions, forgetting my actions almost as soon as they occurred, and destroying my apartment, I would've taken any other route available to me.
-Even if you asked now, "Why would you continue down that path?" my only answer would be to tell you that, "It is because my mental illness tells me not to seek help."
+Even if you asked now, "Why would you continue down that path?" my only answer would be to tell you, "It is because my mental illness tells me not to seek help."